 Figure 5 illustrates estimated annual LDV fleet GHG emissions under the baseline scenario and the modeled ACC II scenarios.
-As shown, under the baseline scenario annual LDV fleet GHG emissions are projected to fall by 43 percent through 2050 as roughly one-third of the fleet electrifies, and the remaining ICE vehicles turn over to new, more efficient vehicles that meet more stringent EPA GHG emission and National Highway Traffic Safety Administration fuel economy standards.
+As shown, under the baseline scenario annual LDV fleet GHG emissions are projected to fall by 31 percent through 2050 as roughly one-third of the fleet electrifies, and the remaining ICE vehicles turn over to new, more efficient vehicles that meet more stringent EPA GHG emission and National Highway Traffic Safety Administration fuel economy standards.

 Compared with the baseline, by 2050 all three ACC II scenarios are estimated to further reduce annual fleet GHG emissions due to increased sales of ZEVs.
-ACC II Full + Clean Grid reduces GHG emissions by 10 percent relative to the baseline in 2030-compared to only a 3 percent reduction under ACC II Flex-due to the increase in ZEV adoption as well as the cleaner grid.
-By 2050, ACC II Flex realizes a GHG reduction of approximately 70 percent compared to the baseline, while the ACC II Flex + Clean Grid and ACC II Full + Clean Grid scenarios each realize approximately a 94 percent reduction.
+ACC II Full + Clean Grid reduces GHG emissions by 10 percent relative to the baseline in 2030-compared to only about a 6 percent reduction under ACC II Flex-due to the increase in ZEV adoption as well as the cleaner grid.
+Ultimately, all 3 scenarios realize approximately a 94 percent reduction in GHGs by 2050 compared to the baseline.